 The Canopy House in the Flemish Pajottenland.

-Nomination Mies van der Rohe Prize 2011 (EU)
+Nomination Mies van der Rohe Prize 2011 (EU)Steel Prize 2010 (BE)

-A house in a valley
+A house in a valleyIn

 the course of history the word canopy has evolved from the Egyptian urn